glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 Security Issues
 ===============
-MD5-Crypt has a couple of issues which have weakened it, though it is not yet considered broken:
+MD5-Crypt has a couple of issues which have weakened severely:

 * It relies on the MD5 message digest, for which theoretical pre-image attacks exist [#f2]_.
   However, not only is this attack still only theoretical, but none of MD5's weaknesses have been show to affect MD5-Crypt's security.

-* The fixed number of rounds, combined with the availability of high-throughput MD5 implementations, means this algorithm is increasingly vulnerable to brute force attacks.
+* More seriously, it's fixed number of rounds (combined with the availability of high-throughput MD5 implementations) means this algorithm is increasingly vulnerable to brute force attacks.
   It is this issue which has motivated it's replacement by new algorithms such as :class:`~passlib.hash.bcrypt`